wso2/docs-is/en/docs/guides/access-delegation/oauth-pushed-authorization-requests.md

 The client authentication rules defined for token endpoint requests, including the relevant authentication methods, also apply to the `/par` endpoint.

-When making the authorization request to the authorization endpoint, it is sufficient to send the `request_uri` instead of sending the complete authorization payload.
+When making the authorization request to the authorization endpoint, it is sufficient to send the `request_uri` and `client_id`, instead of sending the complete authorization payload.

 Learn more about [Pushed authorization requests]({{base_path}}/references/concepts/authorization/pushed-authorization-requests).